Living in Indonesia

 Where will I buy groceries and do other shopping in Indonesia?

 "People living in Indonesia typically buy groceries and do other shopping at traditional markets, supermarkets, convenience stores, and online stores.
 Many people also shop at local mom-and-pop stores, which are often family-run businesses.
-Additionally, some people may purchase items from street vendors or hawkers," commented one expat who moved to Indonesia.
+Additionally, some people may purchase items from street vendors or hawkers," said one expat.

 What are the visa & residency requirements in Indonesia?